 The ideal candidate for implants is a non-smoker who has good oral health, including a sufficient amount of bone in the jaw, and healthy gums with no sign of gum disease.

 Implants are versatile.
 If you are only missing one tooth, one implant plus one replacement tooth will do the trick.
 If you are missing several teeth in a row, a few strategically placed implants can support a permanent bridge (a set of replacement teeth).
-Similarly, if you have lost all of your teeth, a full bridge or full denture can be permanently fixed in your mouth with a strategic number of implants.
-Depending on your situation, implants can be customized to fit your need.
+Similarly, if you have lost all of your teeth, full mouth dental implants, full bridge or full denture can be permanently fixed in your mouth with a strategic number of implants.
+Depending on your situation, implants in Albuquerque and Rio Rancho can be customized to fit your need.

 Post-Treatment Implant Care